bapalto/birdsong-keras/README.md

 ```
 birdclef_data
 ```
 directory, unpack it and resample to 16 kHz and preprocess it into HDF5 files.
 You need cca.
-XXXXXXX GB of free space for the whole process.
+280 GB of free space for the whole process.
 If you would like to put the data to somewhere else, please modify the doall.sh, preprocess/loadData.py and train/trainModel.py scripts.

+The download process, preprocessing and training takes 4-5 days on an i7 CPU + Titan X GPU.

 # Prediction